NobodysLackey/flightTracker/README.md

 ### ***Description***

-##### The goal of the lab is to put in repitition doing everything that we did during the *Express - Routers & Controllers* and *Express - Middleware* lessons.
+##### The goal of the lab is to put in repitition doing everything that we did during the *Express - Routers & Controllers*, *Express - Middleware*, and *Mongoose - Referencing Related Data* lessons.
 ***

 ### ***Technologies Used***